 - Dangerous Man Brewing Company

-On the other hand, St. Paul boasts of the Summit brewery.
-And, for over 30 years, Summit has been brewing to perfection, Summit Extra Pale Ale.
+On the other hand, St. Paul boasts of the Summit Brewery.
+And, for over 30 years, Summit has been brewing perfection, Summit Extra Pale Ale.
 Other beers that Summit boasts of include:

 - Keller Pils

 The company still infuses traditional methods with modern ingredients from all over the world to craft first-class beers that always make the customers happy.
 Check out these best breweries in Saint Paul.

 Minneapolis is famous for its modern skyscrapers.
 The city has around 190 high-rise buildings, 39 more than 300 feet tall.
 For instance, the Foshay Tower was built as the tallest structure between the West Coast and the Midwest.